igoynawamreh/htmlcssjs/README.md

 - The `build/site` is a static site, and is suitable to be served over a static hosting service.
   - It can be used to create a static site.
   - It can be used to document your themes, components, layouts, etc.
-  - It can be used to provide a live preview of your themes, components, layouts, etc for you or for your client.
+  - It can be used to provide a live preview of your themes, components, layouts, etc.

 ## Guide

 ### Configure Base URL

-If you want to served the `build/site` to a hosting service you must specify the `APP_BASE_URL` option in `.env` file.
+If you want to serve the `build/site` to a hosting service you must specify the `APP_BASE_URL` option in `.env` file.

-For example, if you want to served the pages to `https://example.com/`, then set `APP_BASE_URL` to `https://example.com/` or just `/`.
+For example, if you want to serve the pages to `https://example.com/`, then set `APP_BASE_URL` to `https://example.com/` or just `/`.

-Or, if you want to served the pages to `https://example.com/my-themes/`, then set `APP_BASE_URL` to `https://example.com/my-themes/` or just `/my-themes/`.
+Or, if you want to serve the pages to `https://example.com/my-themes/`, then set `APP_BASE_URL` to `https://example.com/my-themes/` or just `/my-themes/`.

 ```shell
 # .env